JulioMCruz/Infinity/Eliza/packages/plugin-infinity-privy-nillion/README.md

 The plugin recognizes various command formats:
 - "create wallet with social login"
 - "sign up using social account"
-- "sell for a product"
+- "sell a food item"
-- "create a sale for a product"
+- "create a sale for my menu item"
+- "add item to food truck menu"

 ## Development